chloealbright/DevHiveMind/Algorithms & Data Structures/Coding Interview Do and Donts.md

 ![[Whiteboarding.gif]]
-Best Practices and Q&A

-Prep
-	Look on Glassdoor, and then checking Reddit and Quora you can also check their employees on LinkedIn and see if you have any mutual connections you can try to connect to find out about the type of interview question

-	Master algorithms to be able to solve within 5 to 15 minute
-## Start ##
-## Code Q&A & Planning

 ### ❌ Avoid
 Don't interrupting your interviewer when they are talking.
 Usually, if they speak, they are trying to give you hints or steer you in the right direction.

 ### 🤌 Tactics
 Be thoughtful with your questions, don't ask too many especially since you have limited time, and make sure your questions aren't too dumb.

 Ask the interviewer to restate the question or repeat the question back at the interviewer this gives you time to think